 With a valid video signal present at the input, pushing the REC button will start recording.
 While recording, the REC button will illuminate red and the OSD Items Timecode, File Name, and ABS time turn red.
-The PIX recorder is a record-priority device and will enter record any time the REC button is pressed, except when playback is occurring (playback must be stopped before a recording can begin).
+The PIX recorder is a record-priority device and will enter record any time the REC button is pressed.

 While recording, the FF, RW, Play, and FILES buttons are disabled.
 Push the Stop button to stop the recording.
 During both recording and playback, the MENU and FILES buttons are locked out.
-When the Setup Menu option System REC button File Split is set to On, pushing the REC button during recording will begin a new file.
-When the recording exceeds the time set in Setup Menu option System File Split every, a new file will be created and grouped with the other files from the clip in the File View (see File Management and Metadata).
+When the Setup Menu option System • REC button File Split is set to On, pushing the REC button during recording will begin a new file.
+When the recording exceeds the time set in Setup Menu option System • File Split every, a new file will be created and grouped with the other files from the clip in the File View (see File Management and Metadata).